| |

 should, once lit, never be disturbed, but venerated.
 To blow it out

-would be disrespectful towards the Buddha.
+would be disrespectful towards the ideal proposed by the Buddha.
 Even in Vedic fire

-rituals this respect was pertinent.
+rituals this respect for the continuity of the presence of the flame was pertinent.
 It prevailed in

 Ancient Egypt (cf. the lamp of the